-Topic area: Legal framework Sub-topic area: Rights S5 Ethics and professional code of conduct Unit 4: Client and patient Number of lessons: 4 Key Unit Compet Key Unit Competency : To be able to perform Clients' rights and responsibilities when providing care Learning Objectives Knowledge and understanding Skills Attitudes and values Content Learning Activities Define the concepts of client, patient and rights List the Clients and patients' rights Explain Clients and patients' responsibilities.
+Topic area: Legal framework Sub-topic area: Rights S5 Ethics and professional code of conduct Unit 4: Client and pa Jnit 4: Client and patient Key Unit Competency : To be able to perform Clients' rights and responsibilities when providing care Learning Objectives Knowledge and understanding Skills Attitudes and values Content Learning Activities Define the concepts of client, patient and rights List the Clients and patients' rights Explain Clients and patients' responsibilities.
 Differentiate rights and responsibilities of clients' and patients.
 Appreciate the clients' and patients' rights and responsibilities.
-1.Concepts of clients, patient and rights 2.Clients' and patients' rights: 3.
+1. Concepts of client, patient and rights to access health care 2.
+Clients' and patients' rights: 3.
 Clients' and patients' responsibilities: Using case studies, discuss in groups the implication of respect of Clients' rights Role play on respect of clients' and patient' rights Using case studies, discuss in groups the Clients' responsibilities.